-8 noise complaints were registered during this reporting period.
-The complaints were from surrounding residents, however noises described can possibly be originated from the other potential port and industrial operations within the immediate precinct.
+Four noise complaints were registered during this reporting period.
+The complaints were from surrounding residents who registered the complaint through NSW Ports.
+Findings from the noise investigations indicated there was no unusual activities that could potentially cause excessive noise from the terminal.
+Also, there were no vessel operations at the time indicated in the complaints.
+Due to the industrial location of the terminal, the noises described in the complaints can possibly be originated from the other potential port and industrial operations within the immediate precinct.